2k1dmg/cta/Barsilian/common.md

-?The religion of Barsilians is Protestantism.
+?The religion of some Barsilians is Protestantism.